That's right. 4D is not the paradigm shift we were hoping for. Instead, 4D scheduling is an incremental improvement.

-First, let's build some credibility: I've managed countless projects, big and small, since 2010 with 4D: airports, arenas, museums, hospitals, schools, bridges, condos, power plants, etc. totaling several billions of dollars.
+First, let's build some credibility: In 2018, a project I worked on (for Robins & Morton, a regional contractor) won Project of the Year for a global award for "Digital Construction" because of the 4D schedule.
+I've managed countless projects, big and small, since 2009 with 4D: airports, stadiums, museums, hospitals, schools, bridges, condos, power plants, etc. totaling tens of billions of dollars.
 For years I was a paid consultant for Synchro to do 4D modeling and scheduling, and I've taught 4D to hundreds of professionals in construction across the USA.
-In 2018, a project I worked on for my current employer (Robins & Morton, a regional contractor) won Project of the Year for a global award for "Digital Construction" because of the 4D schedule.

 If you scheduled and modeled to excruciating detail how much could you really save?
 4D has been around long enough, if the savings were that great then we wouldn't we see more contractors adopting it?

 The most important consideration to have when contemplating using 4D on your project is what is 4D good at?
-We can start by identifying what 4D is not good at.
-While we're here we should also consider what 4D is not marginally better at than the status quo.
+We can start by identifying what 4D is not good at, or marginally better (than the status quo) at.

 There's a lot to unpack here but essentially if all you have is a hammer, everything looks like a nail.
 Looking back at the above list, how could 4D execute on these?